AlexBAV/AsyncCppRpc/README.md

 :   Returns the current cancellation source.

 `read`
 :   Initiate a read operation on the transport.
-This method must either produce a `message_t` object, or throw an exception on any I/O error, including disconnection.
+This method must either produce a `message_t` object, or throw a `corsl::hresult_error` exception on any I/O error, including disconnection.
 The latter is extremely important for correct operation.

 `write`
 :   Send a given message over the transport.
-This method can be called by different threads concurrently.
-An implementation must ensure it does not interleave bytes from different messages on the stream.
+The library allows calling multiple RPC methods at the same time, but ensures a `write` transport method is called sequentially.
+However, for this to work correctly, a transport can only complete the `write` request when it is ready to accept another one in order to avoid interleaving bytes on the stream.

 ### Provided Transports